The term project is to add enhancements to your on-line music store. This is your

 status (shipped, partially shipped, returned, etc.) and adding new products to the

-For other ideas look at Amazon, Barnes and Noble and other sophisticated shopping
+- For other ideas look at Amazon, REI, and other sophisticated shopping

 sites.